Mooney1126/jmlab/content/index.md

 ## About This Site

 This site serves as my second brain, built using Quartz v4.
 It's designed to make information easily accessible and interconnected.

-## Getting Started

-The best way to explore this site:

-1. Use the graph view to discover connections
-2. Try the search to find specific topics
-3. Browse through tags to find related content

 ---